 Main Types of Plugins

 Products based on the IntelliJ Platform can be modified and adjusted for custom purposes by adding plugins.
-All downloadable plugins are available at the JetBrains Plugins Repository.
+All downloadable plugins are available from the JetBrains Marketplace.

 The most common types of plugins include: